Analysis of Noisy Evolutionary Optimization When Sampling Fails: Populations Can Work on Some Tasks Where Sampling Fails

+Next, we show the superiority of using offspring populations over sampling on the robustness to noise.
+We prove in Theorem~\ref{theo-population-offpsring} that for symmetric noise with $C=0$, the (1+$\lambda$)-EA with $\lambda=8\log n$ can find the optimum in $O(n\log^2n)$ time.
 By using offspring populations, the probability of losing the current fitness becomes very small.
-This is because a fair number of offspring solutions with fitness not worse than the current fitness will be generated with a high probability in the reproduction of each iteration of the (1+$\lambda$)-EA, and the current fitness becomes worse only if all these good offspring solutions and the parent solution are evaluated incorrectly, the probability of which can be very small by using a logarithmic offspring population size.
-Thus, using offspring populations can lead to an efficient optimization, as shown in Theorem~\ref{theo-population-offpsring}.
+This is because a fair number of offspring solutions with fitness not worse than the current fitness will be generated with a high probability in the reproduction of each iteration of the (1+$\lambda$)-EA, and the current fitness becomes worse only if all these good offspring solutions and the parent solution are evaluated incorrectly, the probability of which can be very small by using at least a logarithmic offspring population size.
+Thus, using offspring populations can lead to an efficient optimization.
 Note that the reason for the effectiveness of using offspring populations found here is consistent with that in~\cite{giessen2014robustness}.